-Retting (composting - using microbes to separate fibers from non-fiber tissues in plants): It has only been a few years since I discovered the importance of retting to the production of a coarse, Renaissance-style paper.
-At the time, I labored under the mistaken assumption that my robust, Industrial Revolution-era beating engines would suffice to break down rags without the help of microbes (which heavy-duty equipment can do, but without yielding the characteristics I desired.)
+The importance of retting (composting - using microbes to separate fibers from non-fiber tissues in plants) to the production of a coarse, Renaissance-style paper cannot be overstated.
+Initially, I labored under the mistaken assumption that my robust, Industrial Revolution-era beating engines would suffice to break down rags without the help of microbes.
 After searching eBay for damaged and heavily used fabrics, I found a lot described as "pure 100% Irish linen" tablecloths.
-After cutting, cooking, and rinsing them in soda ash, I beat these rags to a pulp in a Noble & Wood and Valley beater.
+After cutting and cooking them in soda ash (then rinsing), I beat these rags to a pulp in a Noble & Wood and Valley beater.